cyndihu/homework/README.md

 ## Troubleshooting

-- **Port in use or service not started:** Ensure Kong Admin API is running on port 8001.
+- **Port in use or service not started:** Ensure Kong Gateway  is running on port 8002.
 - **Data not synced:** If data is not available immediately, consider adding waits or retries.
 - **Cypress version compatibility:** Cypress 10+ is recommended.